in28minutes/learning-paths-cloud-and-devops/general/how-to-become-full-stack-developer.md

 - **Preview Video TimeLines**: NOT NEEDED

 ### Video Editing Guidelines
-- Title: Full Stack Developer Roadmap | Simplified
+- Title: How to become a Full Stack Developer |  Pavan & Sri Balaji with Ranga
 - Thumbnail
 	- Please use a screenshot from video
 		- Left bottom box: Full Stack Developer